A-Ashiq/nate/ProjectAnalysis.md

 Lots of config settings were hard-coded in this project.
 Names, port numbers etc.
 These are the kind of things that would need to be customizable on a per environment basis (Dev, Prod, etc)

+#### Health checker

+The health checker could be more extensible.
+And as of right now there is no probe for Redis.
+Again this was really down to time constraints.
+In practice the redis probe would be a simple ping to a redis client.